sonu-cpp/gdm-clock-hider/README.md

 A small script to hide the date/time clock from the GNOME GDM login screen.

 This works by installing a small GNOME Shell extension specifically for the GDM session.
-The install script also backs up the existing GDM dconf configuration before making changes. fileciteturn0file0L4-L12
+The install script backs up the existing GDM dconf configuration before making changes.

 ## What it does